edbkei/dissertation/README.md

-# Dissertation: Network Analysis Based on Self-Sovereign Identity, An Approach on Energy Distributed Generation and Performance.
+# Dissertation: Modelling of Infrastructure for Energy Tokens from Energy Distributed Generation, An Approach using Blockchain Technology, And Performance Verification.

 This github https://github.com/edbkei/dissertation intends to log input material obtained during design and test of SSI.
 The design is updated in the github https://github.com/edbkei/aries-cloudagent-python, that is forked from Hyperledger Aries Cloudagent https://github.com/aries-cloudagent-python.
 Both githubs give support to the dissertation writing.
 Dissertation is being prepared in overleaf.com and also stored in google drive, only available for master orientor professors.